Nitrokey/odoo-modules/product_attribute_description/readme/USAGE.rst

-To use this module, you need to:

 #.
-Go to "Product -> Select Attribute -> Add your description"
+Go to Sales or Inventory -> Configuration -> Attributea -> Choose an atribute -> Add your description
-#.
-Then go to the website and select the product that you have configured in the attribute description.
-#.
-Move cursor over the tooltip icon and you will get your attribute description.